Next: Introduction [Contents][Index]

 slot.

-This function is called for all suffix commands, but unless a concrete method is implemented this falls through to the default implementation, which is a noop.
+This function is called for all prefix and suffix commands, but unless a concrete method is implemented, this falls through to the default implementation, which is a noop.

 Previous: Suffix Value Methods, Up: Suffix Methods [Contents][Index]